roc-streaming/roc-go/README.md

 ## Documentation

-Documentation for the bindings is availabe on [pkg.go.dev](https://pkg.go.dev/github.com/roc-streaming/roc-go/roc).
+Documentation for the bindings is available on [pkg.go.dev](https://pkg.go.dev/github.com/roc-streaming/roc-go/roc).

 Documentation for the underlying C API can be found [here](https://roc-streaming.org/toolkit/docs/api.html).